kupl/starlab-benchmarks/README.md

     - The OCaml student submissions feature assertion violations required by the respective exercise problems.
 - `Benchmarks_with_Safety_Bugs` contains safety bugs found from open-source C projects and Real-world Ethereum smart contracts written in Solidity.
     - The C projects show faults in memory management, namely, memory-leak, double-free, or use-after-free.
-    - Teh Solidity smart contracts show faults in integer arithmetic, such as integer overflows or underflows.
+    - The Solidity smart contracts show faults in integer arithmetic, such as integer overflows or underflows.

 ## Dataset Overview
 <table>